Kleinian Group Attractor

 • Half-Plane to Disk

-Note that the default for most of these transformations is the identity transformation so you will need to select the Properties page found under the transformation and change the properties in the section labeled Transformation Control.
+Note that the default for most of these transformations is the identity transformation (which does nothing) so you will need to select the properties page found under the transformation and change the properties in the section labeled Transformation Control.

 All rights reserved